MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeServer/administration/fail-to-start-ems-canot-find-path.md

     $PSVersionTable
     ```

-2. If the PSVersion displays 5.0, you have WMF 5.0 installed on the server.
+2. If the Version displays 5.0, you have WMF 5.0 installed on the server.

 ## Resolution